saikatmitra1998/saikatmitra1998.github.io/_pages/workexp.md

 * Conducted exercise classes for Masters student teaching them different Machine Learning algorithms.
 * Contributed to refining the curriculum to align with industry trends, ensuring a pertinent learning experience.

-### Software Engineer | Systems Engineer (Aug 2019 - March 2022)
+### Data Engineer | Systems Engineer (Aug 2019 - March 2022)

 _Deloitte US India Consulting Pvt.
 Ltd., Mumbai, India_

-* Utilized Python scripting for automation tasks, including server monitoring, log analysis, and data manipulation.
-* Used Shell Script to automate email alerts for server downtime, ensuring rapid stakeholder notification.
-* Efficiently designed and implemented robust SQL scripts for use in production.
-* Employed Bamboo and Jenkins for Continuous Integration, expediting testing and software delivery.
-* Automated QA and production deployment using Ansible playbooks and Python scripts.
-* Used Docker Compose, orchestrated multi-container applications and simplifying microservices deployment.
+* Led the migration from Oracle DB to Redshift using Amazon Athena and S3, increased performance by 17%.
+* Designed a data processing pipeline using Hadoop, Kafka, and PySpark, optimizing the handling of large datasets and reducing processing time by 25%.
+* Automated data ingestion workflows with Python scripting, saving the team over 10 hours of manual work per week.
+* Created interactive dashboards using Power BI for visualization, improving data accessibility and decision-making speed by 25%.
+* Collaborated with machine learning teams to prepare datasets for predictive model training, resulting in a 20% accuracy improvement.